fosres/AppSec-Exercises/api_security/api_request_limiter/challenge/BLOG_POST_DEVTO.md

 ---

-*This exercise is part of a series on practical AppSec skills.
+*This exercise is part of a [series](https://github.com/fosres/AppSec-Exercises) on practical AppSec skills.
 Follow for more hands-on security challenges!*

+*If you like this exercise please leave a star on my GitHub Repo!*

 #AppSec #Security #Python #RateLimiting #Challenge #100DaysOfCode